 Health Insurance: A claim is made for payment whenever you receive healthcare or have a prescription filled that is covered under your health insurance policy.

 Homeowner’s Insurance: Claims made under this type of policy generally occur if your home is burglarized or vandalized or an individual is injured on your property.
-This type of coverage is also applicable if your property experiences damage or loss due to lightning strikes, fire, hail, wind damage, and other specific natural disasters such as a tornado or hurricane.
+This type of coverage is also applicable if your property experiences damage or loss due to lightning strikes, fire, hail, wind damage, and other specific natural disasters such as a tornado or hurricanes.
 It should be understood that, as a rule, homeowner’s insurance does not usually cover floods, earthquakes, or sewer backups.